NIVANorge/Mobius2/docs/existingmodels/simply.md

 ## SimplyTox

 SimplyTox is a set of contaminant modules.
 They form a [Level IV multimedia fugacity model](https://en.wikipedia.org/wiki/Multimedia_fugacity_model) for soil, groundwater, river and lake.
-The process formulations are based on the ones for INCA-Contaminants model \[Nizzetto15\], but slightly simplified.
+The process formulations are based on the ones for the INCA-Contaminants model \[Nizzetto15\], but slightly simplified.

-Because of the fugacity approach, SimplyTox is suitable for modelling a large range of substances including [POPs](https://en.wikipedia.org/wiki/Persistent_organic_pollutant), or more water-soluble contaminants.
+Because of the fugacity approach, SimplyTox is suitable for modelling a large range of substances including [persistent organic pollutants](https://en.wikipedia.org/wiki/Persistent_organic_pollutant), or more water-soluble contaminants.

 In all compartments, contaminants are partitioned between a truly dissolved phase, absorption to dissolved organic carbon and to solid organic carbon.
 In the soil there are two solid organic carbon boxes consisting of fast-accessible and slowly-accessible carbon.
-In the river, there is partitioning with both suspended particulate organic carbon and with the sediment box.
+In the river, there is partitioning with both suspended particulate organic carbon and with the sediment layer.
 There is also air-water exchange both in the soil and the river surface.

 A version of the model for deep groundwater with multiple layered reservoirs is also available.